NatronGitHub/Natron/Documentation/source/guide/tutorials-imagesequence.rst

 https://www.blender.org/

 - Import the movie file in Blender Video Sequencer.
-- Go to render properties
+- Go to render properties.
-- In Color management change view transform standard
+- In Color management change view transform standard.
-- GO to output properties
+- Go to output properties.
-- Select File format PNG/TIFF
+- Select File format PNG/TIFF.
 - Select RGB/RGBA, 8/16 Color depth, and preferred compression NONE/Any.

 Full instructions on how to use the Blender VSE can be found here https://docs.blender.org/manual/en/latest/video_editing/index.html